WasmEdge/WasmEdge/docs/book/en/src/contribute/build_from_src/android/apk.md

 ### Build dependencies

 Android Studio and Gradle use CMake to build the C shared library.
 The [CMakeLists.txt file](https://github.com/WasmEdge/WasmEdge/blob/master/utils/android/app/lib/src/main/cpp/CMakeLists.txt) builds the WasmEdge source into Android shared library files and embeds them into the final APK application.
-In this case, there is no seperate step to install WasmEdge share libraries onto the Android device.
+In this case, there is no separate step to install WasmEdge share libraries onto the Android device.